blewert/folio/public/posts/patching-apks.md

 return this.props.debug&&this.props.isEmulator&&2==e.touches.length?(this._locked=!0,void this._sendSimulatedBlock(e)):void(e.touches.length>=5&&(this._locked=!0,this._validate(e)))
 ```

-This can simple be patched to:
+This can simply be patched to:

 ```js
 return true&&2==e.touches.length?(this._locked=!0,void this._sendSimulatedBlock(e)):void(e.touches.length>=5&&(this._locked=!0,this._validate(e)))